Can I remortgage with bad credit?

 If you have been declared bankrupt in the past, and the bankruptcy has been discharged, you should be able to apply for a remortgage.
 Your options could be restricted depending on a few factors.

-You will need to work with a specialist mortgage broker, who will be able to assess your circumstances and advise you on what will be the right option for you going forward.
+You will need to work with a specialist mortgage broker, who will be able to assess your circumstances and advise you on what will be the right option for you.

 Share useful information